Finding Beau

 In paying the respect and taking the time it deserves, you bring integrity to the deep loss that is yours.

 Pet loss, dogs, cats, birds, horsesAcceptance is often confused with the notion of being all right or okay with what has happened.
 This is not the case.
-Most people don't ever feel okay or all right about the loss of a loved one.
-Acceptance is about acknowledging all that has been lost and learning to live with that loss."

-In 2003 a very kind veterinarian, Geoff Hayres, wrote to me and sent me his book "So what ... it was only a dog" to help me cope with the loss of Beau, not meaning that I would never see Beau again.
+In 2003 a kind veterinarian, Geoff Hayres, wrote to me and sent me his book "So what ... it was only a dog" to help me cope with the loss of Beau, not meaning that I would never see Beau again.

 These are some words Geoff has written in the Introduction of his book: